John R. Seale: Career

 Early in his career, Seale took an interest in health economics.
 He was Goodwin Travelling Fellow for St John's College at Harvard Graduate School of Business Administration and wrote on the relative spending on medicine in different countries, publishing on the matter in The Lancet in 1960 when he was senior medical registrar at St Mary's Hospital, London, and at the West Middlesex Hospital, Isleworth.

 In 1966, he was appointed consultant venereologist at St Thomas' Hospital in London.
 He later worked at the Lister Hospital.

-He is a fellow of the Royal Society of Medicine.
+Seale was a fellow of the Royal Society of Medicine.

 Anti-NHS activism

 In the late 1950s, Seale became a member of the Fellowship for Freedom in Medicine (FFM), a conservative organisation that resisted the state control of medicine in Britain through the National Health Service (NHS).
 He was elected to the Fellowship's executive in 1962.
 His writings in support of the FFM's perspective included an article on "The Supply of Doctors" in the British Medical Journal in 1961 and another in 1964 in that journal on the rate of medical emigration from Britain and Ireland.
 He identified migration of British doctors to countries such as Canada due to poor employment conditions in the NHS and migration to Britain of doctors from Asia whose training and English language skills he questioned, adding a racial component to the class-based and economic opposition of some British doctors to the imposition of the NHS system on them by the British government.
 Much of the migration from Britain was of general practitioners in what was seen in the 1960s as a crisis in general practice.
 In 1962 he appeared on an ITV television programme Questions in the House with fellow FFM member and member of Parliament Dr Donald McIntosh Johnson to discuss medical migration.

 In 1962 he undertook a speaking tour of the United States, funded by the American Medical Association, as part of efforts to undermine the Kennedy administration's proposed Medicare bill.
 In a speech in New York on 21 May 1962, President Kennedy criticised Seale's arguments.
 After seeing this reported in London's Evening Standard, Seale obtained a copy of the speech from the White House and sued the newspaper's publishers for misrepresenting the President's words.

 Seale later became influential in health matters with the free-market supporting Institute for Economic Affairs, contributing to their publications such as their occasional paper Towards a Welfare Society in 1967.